 Paris is noted for magnificent landmarks like the Eiffel Tower and l'Arc de Triomphe.
 Visitors can shop in the stylish stores of the Champs-Elysees, browse quaint bookstores in the Marais or explore famous museums like the Louvre.
 Those taking Flixbus or Infobus buses from Frankfurt Am Main to Paris will arrive at Porte Maillot Coach Park close to the Palais des Congres while Eurolines and Megabus passengers arrive at Bagnolet near the Perepherique ring road.
 Porte Maillot is served by Metro Line 1 so travellers can easily access more central areas.
 Passengers arriving at Bagnolet coach stop can take the Metro from the nearby Gallieni station.

-Travel between Frankfurt am Main, Germany and Paris, France by coach is: Partially open.
+Travel between Frankfurt am Main, Germany and Paris, France by coach is: Fully open.

 Conditions of entry:

 When travelling in France, you must follow these COVID-19 safety rules:

 The information above was last checked on 08/08/2022.
 This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach from Frankfurt am Main to Paris before travelling.

 Return travel from France to Germany is: Fully open.